Astro-TipTop-Services/astro-tiptop-services/docs/orion/howtosetup.md

  <em><small>Image source: Adapted from Arseniy Kuznetsov, “Towards the next generation of tomographic AO-assisted instruments : Self-learning techniques for system optimization & science exploitation,” PhD thesis, Aix Marseille Université, 2024.</small></em>
 </p>

-**Note:** Regardless of the AO system, configuration always starts with defining the telescope and the atmospheric conditions.
+🔴 Regardless of the AO system, configuration always starts with defining the telescope and the atmospheric conditions.
 </p>

 ## The telescope